Ozamiz, Philippines: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-Traveling to Ozamiz in September, you will notice that it can be sweltering, somewhat rainy and extremely hazy.
-Expect it to rain regularly.
+Traveling to Ozamiz in October, you will notice that it is extremely hot, somewhat rainy and extremely hazy.
+Expect it to rain about half of the time.
 Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: